FriskByBergen/RPiParticle/README.md

    c) Make sure the "Locked" checkbox on your device is
       *unchecked*.
-Observe that this will automatically be relocked after you have run the bin/initrpi script - so if you run repeatedly you must go back in and unlock.
+Observe that this will automatically be relocked after you have run the bin/initrpi script - so if you run repeatedly you must repeat the unlock step.